 - Maintaining and monitoring ACP accredited trainings and the continuous professional development of our members.

 - Protecting the public from misconduct and unethical behaviour by its members in clinical practice.
-It implements this by providing an Professional Standards Committee which oversees the Code of Professional Conduct and Ethics, and which comprises of a majority of Lay Members.
+It implements this by providing an ethical practice group, which is a sub-group of the Professional Standards Committee and has responsibility for overseeing the code of professional conduct and ethics and managing complaints.
+The Ethical Practice Group has a balanced number of lay members and child psychotherapists.

 - Working in partnership with the public, government, service commissioners and providers to increase access to psychoanalytic child and adolescent psychotherapy for infants, children, young people and families.